 who lived here in the 40's gets a mention in Ulysses.
 Thomas Jackson was married to Grace Orpen, a sister

-of the WW1 artist William Orpen.
-The house is described as a detached six bay residence on 10 acres
+of the WW1 artist Sir William Orpen.
+The house was described as a detached six bay residence on 10 acres

 with three storeys to the front and two storeys to the rear with no basement.
-It had a gatelodge and a
+It also had a bow return to the

 YEAR BUILT circa 1788

 VALUATION In 1912 the valuation was 65 Stg and in the 1911 census it is noted as having 9

 rooms occupied by family.